5 Things You Must Not Do With Personal Technology

 2. Bully

 Bullying has always been difficult for adults to catch.
 It is a form of harassment which hides in the shadows.
-Years ago, it was something which occurred during recess or after school.
-Children would taunt another child or beat up somebody or threaten them with physical abuse.
-Unfortunately, electronic bullying or cyber-bullying, as it is known, is an even harder-to-detect form of intimidation.
-Bullying in all its manifestations is intimidation.
+Years ago, it was something that occurred during recess or after school.
+Children would taunt another child, beat up somebody, or threaten them with physical abuse.
+Unfortunately, electronic bullying or cyberbullying, as it is known, is an even harder-to-detect form of intimidation.
+Bullying, in all its manifestations, is intimidation.
 Children need to know that it is unacceptable.
 Anywhere.
 Anytime.
 Have that discussion with your children.
 Don't accept the excuse that "everybody does that."

 3. Haze

 Hazing for many years was considered a rite of passage.
 Supposedly it was a tradition.
-Frankly, if it was a tradition, then it was a lousy tradition.
+Frankly, if it was a tradition, then it was lousy.
 Most administrators and teachers have come to their senses and banned hazing in all its forms.
-Read The Hazing Reader by Dr. Hank Nuwer for a detailed examination of the topic.
-Explain to your children that hazing is illegal besides being unacceptable.
+Read The Hazing Reader by Dr. Hank Nuwer for a detailed topic examination.
+Explain to your children that hazing is illegal and unacceptable.
 Tell them that they must report any hazing which they witness.
 They must not be silent accomplices in illegal acts.

 4. Cheat

-How easy is it to take a picture of a test or homework answer or anything?
+How easy is it to take a picture of a test, homework answer, or anything?
 Dead easy.
 Children do it without thinking.
 They take pictures of everything.
 Smartphones make it possible.
 They need to know that they cannot do this.
 They will get caught.
 They could face major disciplinary action.
 The problem is that we adults often set poor examples.
-They see us sneak them into the cinema as children, even though they are over the age limit and should pay full price.
-They see us speed.
+They see us sneak them into the cinema as children, even though they are over the age limit and should pay the total price.
+They see our speed.
 They see us cheat on our taxes.
 Our example is far more powerful than words.
 We parents need to show them a good example.

 5. Off limits

-Going to sites which are off limits according to a school's Acceptable Use Policy could mean that your child will not be able to access the school's network via her personal devices.
-Examples of websites which are unacceptable will vary from school to school.
-Consult your school's AUP and take time to have a detailed discussion with your child about what she can surf and what she cannot.
-The other principle which is so important to teach young people is how to interact with other people online.
+Going to sites that are off-limits according to a school's Acceptable Use Policy could mean that your child cannot access the school's network via her personal devices.
+Examples of websites that are unacceptable will vary from school to school.
+Consult your school's AUP and discuss with your child what she can surf and what she cannot.
+The other important principle to teach young people is how to interact with others online.
 Teach them to trust but to verify, as one of our Presidents put it so succinctly.
 People and organizations on the Internet are not always who they appear to be.
-Teach your child never to give out an email address, a phone number, a WhatsApp or Instagram account to somebody they do not know, i.e., have not met in person.
-Teach your child not to click on links which may contain malware.
+Teach your child never to give out an email address, a phone number, or a WhatsApp or Instagram account to somebody they do not know, i.e., have not met in person.
+Teach your child not to click on links that may contain malware.

 Technology also offers a splendid opportunity for teenagers to waste time.
 While teenagers have wasted time since the beginning of time, I suspect that nothing much will change.
-Unfortunately, in these tough times, wasting time needs to be kept to a minimum.
-If America is ever to regain its competitive edge in the global community, our young people need to be held to the highest standards of personal and academic behavior possible.
-Gaming for hours on end or watching videos is not a good use of a young person's time in my opinion.
+Unfortunately, wasting time needs to be kept to a minimum in these tough times.
+If America is ever to regain its competitive edge in the global community, our young people must be held to the highest standards of personal and academic behavior possible.
+Gaming for hours or watching videos is not a good use of a young person's time.
 Reading is always a better option.

 We all need relaxation.
-Show your young person how to meld all his various activities together in order to excel and achieve the promise with which he was born.
+Show your young person how to meld all his activities together to excel and achieve the promise he was born with.
 Show him how to use technology to be more productive.
 Show him how to use technology to accomplish more.
 We parents must do that by example.

 comments powered by Disqus